vemonet/setup-spark/CONTRIBUTING.md

 Any files generated using `tsc` will be added to `lib/`, however those files also are not uploaded to the repository and are excluded using `.gitignore`.

-Then `ncc` will build the `index.js` file
+Then use `ncc` will build the `index.js` file

 ### Testing

+We use the `run-setup-spark.yml` GitHub Actions workflow in `.github/workflows` to test setting up Spark versions

-We ask that you include a link to a successful run that utilizes the changes you are working on.
-For example, if your changes are in the branch `newAwesomeFeature`, then show an example run that uses `setup-python@newAwesomeFeature` or `my-fork@newAwesomeFeature`.
-This will help speed up testing and help us confirm that there are no breaking changes or bugs.
+If you are making a substantive change try to link to a successful run that utilizes the changes you are working on.

+### Pull request process

+1. Before sending a pull request, make sure the project still work as expected with the new changes properly integrated
+2. [Send a pull request](https://github.com/vemonet/setup-spark/compare) to the `main` branch 📤
+3. Project contributors will review your change, and answer the pull request as soon as they can

 ### Licensed